Omer08094/DSA-Project/README.md

 5)Pressing the "Cancel Booking" button will open another window asking for an input for the users name.
 And upon pressing "okay", it will cancel the booking under that name.

-6)The user can feel free to choose new start and end stops to calculate the shortest path for different inputs by repeating the whole process.
+6)The user can feel free to choose new start and end stops to calculate the shortest path for different inputs.